 - An understanding of the profession of physical therapy and current issues being addressed by the American Physical Therapy Association (www.APTA.org)

-- Exposure and/or understanding of physical therapy practice settings such as outpatient, acute care, skilled nursing facilities, home health, and specialty practice settings.
+- Exposure to and/or understanding of physical therapy practice settings such as outpatient, acute care, skilled nursing facilities, home health, and specialty practice settings.

-During the curriculum, students must use computer skills such as word processing, spreadsheets, and presentation software.
+Throughout the program, students must use computer skills such as word processing, spreadsheets, and presentation software.
 It is recommended that students have coursework or self-study to meet these needs.
 Also, students should have a working knowledge of medical terminology.

-Upon review of a student’s individual record, the Committee on Admissions may require additional coursework and testing as a condition of acceptance.
+Upon review of a student’s individual record, the Committee on Admissions may require additional coursework and/or testing as a condition of acceptance.
 No prior graduate credits can be transferred or counted toward the DPT degree.

 Inquiries should be directed to: